jimmykarily/kubaas/README.md

 - Can we use buildpacks to automate the building of images?
 - Use a hostPath volume to mount the code for development, check that we get "live" updates.
+- Backup database
+- Rollbacks (with database)
+- How do we run database migrations?
+- SSL for the app?
+- SSL for concourse?
+- Change default password for Concourse?
+Is it safe to have it publicly accessible?
+- Use non-root user for postgresql on production